Ayushk4/Ayushk4.github.io/_posts/2019-06-25-GSoC-End-of-Phase-One-Week-3-:-4.md

 Meanwhile, [another issue](https://github.com/JuliaText/WordTokenizers.jl/issues/28) was also raised where it the tokenized sentence began with final periods, instead of coming at the last full stop.

 A patch ([#29](https://github.com/JuliaText/WordTokenizers.jl/pull/29)) was sent fixing both the above issues and updating the testset.
-However one of the new tests still seemed to fail for Julia 1.1 due to a [small difference](https://github.com/JuliaText/WordTokenizers.jl/pull/29#issuecomment-504311770) b/w the 2 versions.
-This was then updated for Julia 1.1.
+However one of the new tests seemed to fail for Julia 1.1 due to a [small difference](https://github.com/JuliaText/WordTokenizers.jl/pull/29#issuecomment-504311770) b/w the 2 versions.
+This was then fixed and WordTokenizers.jl updated for Julia 1.1.

 ## Summarizing work done